-• Best rowing machine for small spaces: Sunny Health + Fitness SF-RW1205 Rowing Machine - View now on Amazon
+• Best compact rowing machine: Sunny Health + Fitness SF-RW1205 Rowing Machine – Buy now on Amazon UK

-• Best rowing machine for tall users: Pro Fitness Air and Magnetic Rowing Machine - View now on Argos
+• Best rowing machine for tall users: Pro Fitness Air and Magnetic Rowing Machine – Buy now on Ebay

-• Best rowing machine for comfort: GymboPro Water Resistance Rowing Machine - View now on Sport and Leisure
+• Best rowing machine for comfort: GymboPro Water Resistance Rowing Machine – Buy now on Sport and Leisure

 So, if you're looking to expand your garage gym setup or want to invest in one piece of equipment to elevate your at-home workouts, invest in one of our picks of the best rowing machines in the UK for less than £500.